-At our 2023 Annual Meeting of Stockholders, we held a stockholder advisory vote (the "2023 Say-on-Pay" vote) on the compensation of our named executive officers for the portion of 2022 after the Internalization Date (the "2022 Stub Year").
-Our stockholders approved the compensation of our named executive officers, with approximately 91.8 % of the votes cast in favor of our 2023 Say-on-Pay resolution.
-The Compensation Committee interprets this level of support as an endorsement of our compensation programs and practices, and no changes were made to our executive compensation programs as a result of the 2023 vote outcome.
+At our 2024 Annual Meeting of Stockholders, we held a stockholder advisory vote (the "2024 Say-on-Pay" vote) on the compensation of our named executive officers for the year ended December 31, 2023.
+Our stockholders approved the compensation of our named executive officers, with approximately 82% of the votes cast in favor of our 2024 Say-on-Pay resolution.
+The Compensation Committee interprets this level of support as an endorsement of our compensation programs and practices, and no changes were made to our executive compensation programs as a result of the 2024 vote outcome.
 We believe in active engagement with stockholders across a broad range of topics to gain a deeper understanding of the issues important to them, inform our governance and ensure alignment with our stockholders' interests.
-Our management team, including the Chairman of the Board, frequently attend investor conferences, host meetings and calls with analysts, investors and ratings agencies, and engage with stewardship teams to gather feedback, including issues relating to executive compensation.
+Our management team, including the Chairman of the Board of Directors, frequently attend investor conferences, host meetings and calls with analysts, investors and ratings agencies, and engage with stewardship teams to gather feedback, including issues relating to executive compensation.
 The Compensation Committee will continue to consider the outcome of the Company's say-on-pay votes and direct feedback from stockholders when making future compensation decisions.